mmmarinho/ROS2_Tutorial/docs/source/preamble/python/editing_python_source.rst

 Create an alias for :code:`pycharm_ros2`
 ----------------------------------------

+.. note:
+   Starting :program:`PyCharm` from the terminal has the added benefit of easily recognizing our ROS2, as long as it has been started from properly sourced terminal.

-:program:`PyCharm` will only recognize ROS2 packages if it was started from a terminal that has been sourced with our ROS2 overlay.
-To cover this requirement and to simplify the use of this specific version of :program:`PyCharm`, let us create a bash alias for it.
+To simplify the use of this specific version of :program:`PyCharm`, let us create a bash alias for it.

 .. code :: console